bfedrici-phd/QC-2020-CPE/Ch2/README.md

 # Ch 2 - Quantum Mechanics for Quantum Computing

-- Dirac notations and linear algebra
+- Dirac notations for linear algebra
 - The postulates of quantum mechanics

 ### Ressources